 Diet: Brown dog ticks prefer dogs as hosts, but they will also feed on humans and other mammals.

 Habitat: Brown dog ticks can survive their entire lifecycle indoors, which can quickly lead to tick infestations in homes and kennels.
 They prefer warm, dry environments but can establish a population in colder climates by living indoors.

-Threats: Brown dog ticks rarely attack humans, but they can transmit Rocky Mountain spotted fever and several other tick-borne diseases to dogs including canine ehrlichiosis and canine babesia.
+Threats: Brown dog ticks can transmit Rocky Mountain spotted fever and several other tick-borne diseases including canine ehrlichiosis and canine babesia.